COVID: WHICH STATES COULD BE HARDEST HIT BY DELTA? (4 AM ET) - KESQ

 The Delta strain has been associated with 2.61 times the risk of hospitalizations compared with the previously dominant strain in the UK.

-In the US, hot spots like Missouri are also seeing increased hospitalizations due to the Delta variant.
+In the US, hot spots such as Missouri are also seeing increased hospitalizations due to the Delta variant.
 Those hospitalized now are younger than those hospitalized during the winter Covid-19 surge.

 “People in their late teens and even early 20s are being hospitalized and needing the use of ventilators,” said Katie Towns, acting director of Springfield-Greene County Health Department.